The Cracker Barrel (Page 1) WHAT IS GOD?

 (Notice I did not ask "WHO IS GOD?)

 Giordano de Bruno (1548 - 1600) was an Italian philosopher, astronomer, and mathematician, who was burned at the stake as a heretic by the Roman Inquisition.
-He was essentially a Pantheist (beginning in 1584 with his "Concerning the Cause, Principle, and One"), who also felt nothing in his philosophy conflicted with Christianity itself, incidentally.
+He was essentially a Pantheist (beginning in 1584 with his "Concerning the Cause, Principle, and One"), who also felt thst nothing in his philosophy conflicted with Christianity itself, incidentally.
 The old Roman Catholic Catechism stated that "God created Man in His (sic) image and likeness."
-It also defined the question "Who is God?" as "God is the Supreme Being who always was, always will be, and always remains the same."
+That Catechism also defined the question "Who is God?" as "God is the Supreme Being who always was, always will be, and always remains the same."
 Therefore, the Universe was "created" by God, according to this thinking.
 But what if the Universe "always was, always will be, and never remains the same"?
-When faced with two or more explanations for something, as Occam's Razor proposes, the most likely explanation is the simplest, the one with the fewest assumptions.
-If the Universe "always was...", the introduction of another being to "create" this Universe is unnecessary, logically, and I feel such theory is most likely incorrect.
+When faced with two or more explanations for something, as Occam's Razor proposes, the most likely explanation is the simplest - - the one with the fewest assumptions.
+If the Universe "always was...", the introduction of another being to "create" this Universe would therefore be unnecessary, logically, and I feel such theory is most likely incorrect.
 Thus I have arrived at the conclusion that the Cosmos is God and we're all inseparably part of It: That is Pantheism.

 NEXT: "SO, WHAT IS EVIL?"